-Indigenous Australians are much less likely to enrol to vote than other Australians.
-Many of those who are enrolled do not vote or vote incorrectly.
-Make sure you get a say in your future and in the future of your community.
+Make sure you're enrolled so you get a say in your future and in the future of your community.

-Watch our videos on enrolment and voting for more details on why it's important to enrol and vote and how to make your vote count.
+Want to know more?
+Watch our videos on enrolment and voting and find out why it's important to enrol and vote and how to make your vote count.

 The AEC established the Indigenous Electoral Participation Program (IEPP) in 2010 to close the gap in Indigenous disadvantage in electoral participation.
 The IEPP operates from each state and territory capital city and at the AEC's national office in Canberra.